biojppm/rapidyaml/doc/sphinx_yaml_standard.rst

 ryml deliberately makes no effort to follow the standard in the following situations:

--  ryml's tree does NOT accept containers are as mapping keys: keys must be scalars.
-HOWEVER, this is a limitation only of the tree.
-The event-based parser engine DOES parse container keys.
-The parser engine is the result of a recent refactor and its usage is meant to be used by other programming languages to create their native data-structures.
-This engine is fully tested and fully conformant (other than the general error permissiveness noted below).
-But because it is recent, it is still undocumented, and it requires some API cleanup before being ready for isolated use.
-Please get in touch if you are interested in integrating the event-based parser engine without the standalone `ryml::parse_*()`
+-  ryml's tree does NOT accept containers as map keys: keys stored in the tree must always be scalars.
+HOWEVER, this is a limitation only of the final tree.
+The event-based parse engine DOES parse container keys, as it is is meant to be used by other programming languages to create their native data-structures, and it is fully tested and fully conformant (other than the general error permissiveness noted below).
 -  Tab characters after ``:`` and ``-`` are not accepted tokens, unless ryml is compiled with the macro ``RYML_WITH_TAB_TOKENS``.
 This requirement exists because checking for tabs introduces branching